A Discretize-Then-Optimize Approach to PDE-Constrained Shape Optimization: Numerical Experiments

-\paragraph*{Armijo Backtracking with the Exponential Map} \makeatletter \ltx@ifclassloaded{svjour3}{\quad}{} \makeatother In the experiment in \cref{subsection:unpenalizedAndIdeal}, we use \CompComp as one of the variants of \cref{algorithm:general_formulation_steepest_method}.
+In the experiment in \cref{subsection:unpenalizedAndIdeal}, we use \CompComp as one of the variants of \cref{algorithm:general_formulation_steepest_method}.
 As opposed to all other variants using the Euclidean retraction, the geodesic equation with respect to the metric \eqref{eq:phiCompleteMetric} must be integrated numerically, which is expected to be expensive.
-In order to avoid repeated evaluations of the geodesic in case the Armijo condition \eqref{eq:Armijo_condition} happens to fail for the initial trial step size, we make use of the re-scaling lemma; see, \eg, \cite[Lem.~5.18, p.127]{Lee:2011:1}.
+In order to avoid repeated evaluations of the geodesic in case the Armijo's condition \eqref{eq:Armijo_condition} happens to fail for the initial trial step size, we make use of the re-scaling lemma; see, \eg, \cite[Lemma~5.18, p.127]{Lee:2018:1}.
 In our context, this lemma states that for every initial data $Q\in\planarmanifold$ and $d\in \tangent{Q}[\planarmanifold]$, trial step size and backtracking parameter $\tau > 0$, we have $\geodesic<p>{Q}{\tau \, s \, d}(1) = \geodesic<p>{Q}{s \, d}(\tau)$.
 When integrating the initial trial geodesic with velocity $s^\textup{initial} d$ until $t = 1$, our implementation of the numerical integrator thus stores the values at $t \in \{\tau, \tau^2, \ldots\}$.
 This can be conveniently achieved by setting $\tau = 0.5$ and using a number of time steps divisible by a sufficiently large power of~2.